-2. Be proud of your inability to fit in a label or category defined by your world…
+2. Be proud of your inability to fit into a label or category defined by your world…

-I started my career in the corporate sector and soon realized how large organization value perfection.
-I was on a constant cycle of refinement and the pursuit of perfection.
+I started my career in the corporate sector and soon realized how large organizations valued perfection.

 In order to understand how to deal with regret, be aware of how it can make you uncomfortable in your own skin.

-Be proud of your inability to fit in a label or category defined by your world.
+Be proud of your inability to fit into a label or category defined by your world.